Ski resort properties in Switzerland: buy alpine dream

 Property prices in Swiss ski resorts

 House prices vary dramatically from area-to-area and after a decade of house price growth hikes up an astonishing 97% since 2007.
-Over the past year, the euro appreciated by almost 10% against the Swiss Franc making buying a Swiss vacation property even more attractive with an average asking price per square metre is CHF 13,000 ( in a global context, Zurich is still cheaper than Hong Kong or London).
+Over the last year, the euro appreciated by almost 10% against the Swiss Franc, but now the Swiss Franc is carrying back its point, making the prices almost equal in both currencies (CHF 1 = EUR 0.9125), and the average asking price per square metre is CHF 13,000 (in a global context, Zurich is anyway still cheaper than Hong Kong or London).
 The big hitters are the resorts of St Moritz, the most expensive Swiss ski resort to buy around CHF 15,400 per square metre, then Gstaad at CHF 14,300 and Verbier at CHF 12,300, with smaller resorts such as Villars and Leysin, coming in under CHF 8,000, with Villars enjoying a 6% price growth.

 Law restrictions for foreign property buyers in Switzerland